TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/ProductionExceptionHandler/Index.rst

 When the frontend debugging is activated, a detailed exception message is output instead of the generic "Oops, an error occurred!" message.

-By default debugging is enabled in the
+By default, debugging is enabled in the
 :ref:`TYPO3 contexts <Environment-context>` starting with `Development`.
 It can also be enabled by setting :ref:`config.contentObjectExceptionHandler <t3tsref:setup-config-contentObjectExceptionHandler>`